serverlesspub/imagemagick-aws-lambda-2/README.md

 * `make all`

 The `Makefile` in the root directory just starts a Docker container matching the AWS Linux 2 environment for Lambda runtimes, and compiles a static version of ImageMagick tools.
 They will be in the `result` dir.

+### Configuring the build

-By default, this compiles a version expecting to run as a Lambda layer from `/opt/imagemagick` (you can change the expected location in the [`Makefile`](Makefile)).
+By default, this compiles a version expecting to run as a Lambda layer from `/opt/imagemagick`.
+You can change the expected location by providing a `TARGET` variable when invoking `make`.

+The default Docker image used is `lambci/lambda-base-2:build`.
+To use a different base, provide a `DOCKER_IMAGE` variable when invoking `make`.

 ## Bundled libraries